Halifax Tuna Tournament Society

 - Submit any form of evidence which a team feels is reasonable to support their claim

 - The rules committee will review the evidence put forth and make a ruling prior to the final awards ceremony

 - The team(s) who have launched the protest(s) and team(s) being protested will be informed of the final decision prior to the final awards.

 Boats are to respect fellow competitors, at all times.
 Reasonable distance should be kept from all boats fighting fish.
 If requested by a boat fighting a fish, other boats shall keep clear until the fight has concluded.

 The Halifax Nova Scotia International Tuna Tournament is a qualifying event for the following spring Offshore World Championship in Costa Rica.

 Example Tag Allocations for Second-Fish Rule

-Depending on the number of boats participating, and the rate that tuna are being caught, and recognizing that there are only 10 tags for the tournament, a boat may be asked to standdown for a maximum of two days during the 5 day tournament.
+Depending on the number of boats participating, and the rate that tuna are being caught, and recognising that there are only 10 tags for the tournament (unless additional quota is secured), a boat may be asked to stand-down for a maximum of three days during the 5 day tournament.
 This request would only be made if the boat has already caught a tuna, and the cumulative number of tuna caught exceeds a threshold.